Vassili Schneider: Background

 Born in Montreal, he is the younger brother of Niels Schneider, who was born in Paris before his parents moved the family to Canada.
 They are among five sons, including Vadim, Aliocha and born to parents who were an actor and a model.
 His paternal grandmother was a Russian Jewish immigrant to France, who came with her family as a child when they fled the Russian Revolution in 1920.
 Each of the sons went into acting.
 Vassili was only four years old when his brother, Vadim Schneider, and co-star, Jaclyn Linetsky, both aged 17, tragically died in a car accident while filming an episode of "15/Love."
-Inspired by his brother Niels, who enjoyed a successful career in French cinema, Vassil decided to join acting school.
+Inspired by his brother Niels, who enjoyed a successful career in French cinema, Vassili decided to join acting school.
 He made his television debut in the series "Adulthood" in 2017, followed by various television shows and telemovies, including "The Story of Annette Zelman," which is based on the real-life love story of Jean Jausion and Annette Zelman.

 Schneider achieved his breakthrough role in the 2024 epic film The Count of Monte Cristo playing Albert de Morcerf.
 His on-screen chemistry with Anamaria Vartolomei earned praise from critics.
 He joined Cédric Klapisch's upcoming film Colours of Time.